Leadership Team

 Nigel Marsh, formerly a journalist in Somerset, then a missionary and a relief and development worker for 21 years in Africa.
 He returned to the UK in 2010, still working in the humanitarian sector, and joined Forefront.
 He is married to Jane, with three adult children.

 Abigail Brister, a laboratory technician at a veterinary practice serving the South West and a lifelong member of Forefront.
 Abbie spent time living and working in South Africa.
-She is married to Martin, and have a baby girl, Tabitha.
-As a result of the birth, Abbie is on a year's sabbatical from the Leadership team.
+She is married to Martin, and together they have a baby girl, Tabitha.
 The family includes a lively dog and an assertive tortoise.

 David Burfield, a Polymer Scientist with a Doctorate in Pastoral Studies, who spent 17 years teaching at the University of Malaya and another 16 teaching in Bible College there – including writing three books in Malay.
 David has been with Forefront since 2012.
 He is married to Rhona and together they have three adult children.
 David and Rhona have been adopted by a cat.